WBE

 PRODUCT CRITERIA

-- 10,000 to 25,000 cases (master case must be the equivalent of 12 bottles, 750 ml) of a new, oak-aged red, white, rose or orange wine for a an established US winery with 90% of the wine to be sold through the 3-tier national distribution system.
+- 10,000 to 25,000 cases of a new, red, white, rose or orange wine for a an established US winery with 90% of the wine to be sold through the 3-tier national distribution system.

 - Retail MSRP selling price of the wine will be between $25.00 and $75.00 USD.